 Frequently Asked Questions on Radon and Health

-- What is radon and where does it come from?
+- Question: What is radon and where does it come from?

 Radon is a radioactive gas found in nature.
 It has no color, odor or taste and is chemically inert.
 It's source is uranium.
 As the uranium molecule decays to form stable lead, a process taking many, many years, it changes from one radioactive element to another in a sequence known as the Uranium Decay Cycle.
 Partway through this cycle, the element radium becomes radon which as a gas moves up through the soil to atmosphere.
 Uranium is found in most soils and in granite.
 [Source: Colorado Department of Public Health and Environment]